Natural ways to calm speaking anxiety: nervous system tools you can use anywhere

 Two hours out: light movement, hydrate, limit caffeine.

-At the lectern: feet-seat grounding, longer out-breaths between phrases, soften eyes.
+At the lectern: smile and soften eyes.

 After: slow walk, one round of 5-5-5, brief reflection on what worked.